 These days, burpees are a well-known exercise.
 But at the beginning of the 20th century, not every athlete was familiar with this complex multi-joint exercise.
 As Graziano himself said, the only useful thing he learned from his army experience was the burpee exercise.
 One of the officers showed him how to do it.
 The legendary champion regularly did the exercise at the end of his training.

 There are legends about Rocky’s training.
-He trained very hard and only because of this did he reaches incredible results, not having excellent physical data.
+He trained very hard, and only because of this did he reach incredible results, not having excellent physical data.
 One of Marciano’s favorite exercises was shadow fighting in the pool.
 The resistance of the water gave the necessary load on his muscles.
 After that, his hands flew into the target easily and freely.

 I hope this article was useful to you.
 Good luck in boxing.